leocpp/Graphs/projects/graph/README.md

 }
 ```

-This represents a graph with three vertices and two total (bidirectional) edges.
+This represents a graph with four vertices and two total (bidirectional) edges.
 The vertex `'2'` has no edges, while `'0'` is connected to both `'1'` and `'3'`.

 You should also create `add_vertex` and `add_edge` methods that add the